fncbook/fnc/chapter11/boundaries.md

 The steps to evaluate $\mathbf{f}$ in {eq}`mol-interior` now go as follows.

 (algorithm-boundaries-timeder)=
-::::{proof:algorithm} Time derivative for parabolic PDE Given a value of $t$ and $\mathbf{v}$,
+::::{prf:algorithm} Time derivative for parabolic PDE Given a value of $t$ and $\mathbf{v}$,

 1. Use {eq}`mol-bcsystem` to solve for $u_0$ and $u_m$.